-West of Hakkari, the governor of the Diyarbakir region personally perpetuated massacres, organizing death squads to attack Christians living in his district, in some cases, giving amnesty to outlawed tribes in exchange for carrying out such violence.8 Reports from 1915 describe multiple Assyrian and Armenian villages in Diyarbakir as having been "exterminated."9
+West of Hakkari, the governor of the Diyarbakir region personally perpetuated massacres, organizing death squads to attack Christians living in his district, in some cases, giving amnesty to outlawed tribes in exchange for carrying out such violence.
+Reports from 1915 describe multiple Assyrian and Armenian villages in Diyarbakir as having been "exterminated."

 Tragically for those in Urmia, Russia withdrew from the war effort following the 1917 Russian Revolution.
 In March of 1918, Mar Benyamin Shimun, alongside more than 100 Assyrians, was assassinated during a peace negotiation with a Kurdish chieftain.
-Ottoman and Kurdish attacks escalated that summer and Assyrians were forced to flee, with more than 30,000 Assyrians ultimately finding refuge in a camp established by the British military in Baquba, Iraq.
-An estimated 7,000 people died during the trek to Baquba from violent attacks, exposure, and illness.
+Ottoman and Kurdish attacks escalated that summer and Assyrians were forced to flee, with approximately 30,000 Assyrians (and over 10,000 Armenians) ultimately finding refuge in a camp established by the British military in Baquba, Iraq.
+Thousands died during the trek to Baquba from violent attacks, exposure, and illness.